 this.props.dispatch(myAction());

-directly via the props we can map the
+However instead of using dispatch directly via the props we can map the

 dispatch to actions when we connect the component.
 In the last step we saw that

-function as the first argument to the connect
+you can pass a mapStateToProps function as the first argument to the connect

 method.
-The second argument that connect
+The second argument that connect accepts is a function called

-method gives us access to the dispatch
+The mapDispatchToProps method gives us access to the dispatch method and

 allows us to pass functions into our component as props that will automatically